Daniel 9: 24-27

 3. So, in view of the context, it is clear that this phrase refers to the

-new temple which will be established by the Messiah in His earthly kingdom.
+new temple and sanctuary which will be established by the Messiah in His earthly kingdom.

 Ezekiel 40-48